 With a BFA in Art Education from Syracuse University and a MA in Art from NYU, Lynn Toth finds creative and practical solutions for keeping the running of the Foundation on track while focusing on future endeavors envisioned by all those involved in following its mission.
 Former Director of Ricco/Maresca Gallery, which specializes in representing Outsider artists, the majority of whom have suffered from mental illness without resources for functioning well in the world, Lynn developed a growing interest in psychology.
 She is particularly interested in helping to maintain the integrity of those afflicted and affected by mental illness and is glad to be a part of the Foundation's efforts to eradicate stigma through education.

 Augusta "Gussie" Foshay-Rothfeld is an avid supporter of promoting awareness and understanding of emotional health issues.
-She became dedicated to The Jed Foundation’s mission while serving as a research and program intern in 2010.
-Gussie graduated from Columbia College with a BA in Art History and History.
-In addition to her work with The Jed Foundation, Gussie spent time in Colorado working as a ski instructor.
-During this time, she worked with young people with cognitive disabilities and is looking forward to continue work in the public health field.
+She became dedicated to The Jed Foundation’s mission while working as a research and program intern in 2010, and joined the team full-time in 2011.
+Gussie graduated from Columbia College with a BA in Art History and History, where she served as the head of a literary society and on her class fundraising committee.
+Gussie also worked as an editing intern for the Encyclopedia of New York City, Second Edition.
+In addition to her work with The Jed Foundation, Gussie is a PSIA nationally certified ski instructor, working in Colorado since 2009, where she trained for and worked with young people with cognitive disabilities.
+She is looking forward to continuing her work in the public health field.

 Alexa White joins The Jed Foundation as a Program Manager, with over five years of experience in research and program development, implementation, and evaluation.
 Prior to joining The Jed Foundation, Alexa served as a Graduate Assistant for the Westchester County Project LAUNCH initiative, which is a federally funded grant aiming to foster school readiness and improved overall wellbeing in young children.
 Alexa received her Undergraduate Degree in Animal Behavior from Bucknell University and her Master’s Degree in Public Health with a concentration in behavioral sciences and health promotion from New York Medical College.
 Alexa is passionate about mental and emotional health and is committed to eradicating the stigma associated with mental illness.
 She is excited to use her passion and experience to support The Jed Foundation’s mission.